-Yellow lab cichlid is known by various names.
-It is called as Lemon Yellow Lab Cichlid, Electric Yellow Cichlid, Lemon drop Cichlid, Yellow Labido, Blue Streak Hap as well as Yellow Prince.
+Yellow lab cichlid (labidochromis caeruleus) is also known as Electric Yellow Cichlid, Lemon drop Cichlid, Yellow Labido, Blue Streak Hap as well as Yellow Prince.
 Its different names are due to its variety of color morphs.
 Its scientific name is Labidochromis caeruleus.

 They are found in the central-western coastal region of Lake Malawi in East Africa therefore, they are also known as the African Cichlids or Malawi Cichlids.